kanad13/MCP-Server-for-Hashing/docs/tutorial-build-mcp-server.md

   - A simple server that calculates the MD5 and SHA256 hashes of a string.
   - The server will be built using the MCP framework.
   - It will expose two tools: `calculate_md5` and `calculate_sha256`.
+- **Important Note**
+  - This tutorial focuses on creating a basic, single-file MCP server (`my_hashing_server.py`) for quick experimentation, similar to the official [MCP quick start guide](https://modelcontextprotocol.io/quickstart/server).
+  - For a more structured, package-ready example (using `src/` layout, build tools, etc.), please refer to the main code and main README in this repository.

 ## Setup environment